 About the Bill

-The proposed Tobin Crest Wilderness.
-Photo by Kirk Peterson
+The proposed Grandfathers' Tobin Crest Wilderness.
+Photo by Kirk Petersen.

 Beginning over a decade ago, Pershing County has sought to resolve the status of checkerboard lands, wilderness study areas, and other public lands issues within the county.
 The goal of these efforts has been to provide new opportunities for economic development and protect areas of significant ecological value.

 The bill emerged after lengthy discussions between a diverse group of stakeholders and a series of public meetings held in Pershing County in 2015-2016.
 Senator Dean Heller introduced a discussion draft of the Pershing County Economic Development and Conservation Act in March 2016.
 After additional meetings with stakeholders and discussions with the Pershing County Commission to review the draft, a second discussion draft was released on May 26, 2016.

 On June 1, 2016, the Pershing County Commission voted unanimously in support of the Pershing County Economic Development and Conservation Act.
 View the resolution here.

 With the strong support of the Pershing County Commissioners and various stakeholders throughout the County, Senators Heller and Reid introduced the Pershing County Economic Development and Conservation Act of 2016 (S. 3102) in late June.

 In September, the Pershing County bill received its first hearing before the Senate Committee on Energy and Natural Resources.

 - You can view the hearing here.
 Senator's Reid's testimony is at the 46:20 mark.